olebole/irafdoc/doc/rv.fxcor.rst

   where the correlation function crosses a specified height or level.
   The height may be specified in normalized correlation units or as a fraction of the peak height.
-The former is equivalent to the interactive <tt>'y'</tt> key setting while the latter may be used to select some
+The former is equivalent to the interactive <span style="font-family: monospace;">'y'</span> key setting while the latter may be used to select some
-  <tt>"flux"</tt> point.
+  <span style="font-family: monospace;">"flux"</span> point.
 A value of 0.5 in the latter would be approximately the
   full width at half intensity point except that the true zero or base of the peak is somewhat uncertain and one needs to keep in mind that the weights go to zero at this point.
 Note that a level may be negative.